 If you already have a project open, click the Project tab on the ribbon.
 In the list of menu items on the left, click Open.
 On the Open page, click Portal and click Open another project at the bottom of the page.

-- At the top of the dialog box, in the Search box, type Add data to a project tutorial and press Enter.
+- At the top of the dialog box, in the Search box, type Add data to a project tutorial and press the Enter key.

 - In the list of search results, click Add data to a project to select the project package.